When Should You Go to the ER for Low Blood Sugar? (Emergency Blood Sugar Levels Explained)

 Special Risk Groups

 Certain populations are at a significantly higher risk for metabolic emergencies and require much closer monitoring.
 Older adults often suffer from hypoglycemia unawareness and may mistake a severe glucose crash for standard fatigue or dementia.
+Young children with type 1 diabetes are extremely vulnerable because they cannot always articulate their physical symptoms before a severe crash occurs.

+Pregnant individuals managing gestational diabetes face wildly fluctuating hormone levels that make glucose regulation incredibly difficult.
 Finally, people using intensive insulin therapies or long-acting sulfonylureas are at the highest statistical risk for accidental, severe hypoglycemia.

 FAQs